timemeansalot/SourceFiles/hexo-site/source/_posts/riscv-branch-prediction.md

 # Open source project predictor and their CPI

 ## nutshell

 ## xs

 ## E203

+Use backward branch taken, forward branch not taken\_.

 ## Alibaba C910

 ## Arm M55

 ## Arm A76